napari/napari/examples/dev/slicing/README.md

 ### Examples of undesirable behavior

-These are a set of examples which currently cause undesirable behavior in napari, typically resulting in non-responsive user interface due to synchornous slicing on large or remote data.
+These are a set of examples which currently cause undesirable behavior in napari, typically resulting in non-responsive user interface due to synchronous slicing on large or remote data.

 * random_shapes.py
   * A large number of shapes to stress slicing on a shapes layer